The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 Problem 3: Undersold initial cohort (could’ve filled 40 spots)

-Conservative thinking.
-Worried about quality with a larger group.
+Worried about quality dropping with a larger group.

-Learning: The Initial conservative cap was a mistake.
-Could’ve run a 40-person cohort or an immediate second cohort.
+Learning: The initial conservative cap was a mistake.
+Could’ve run a 40-person cohort or an immediate second cohort from day one.

 Problem 4: Payment plans caused cash flow issues

-Remaining $11,100 spread over the next 5 months.
-Cash flow is tight.
+Remaining $11,100 spread over the next 5 months, so cash flow was tight.

 Here’s the complete change in 30 days.